 We won't get into depth on how this is done in this article.
-All you need to know is that, while it's easy to generate a public address with the private key, doing the reverse is all but impossible today.
+All you need to know is that, while it's easy to generate a public address with the private key, doing the reverse is impossible today.
 That's why you can safely list your public address on blogs, social media, etc. No one can spend the funds sent to it without the corresponding private key.

 If you lose your private key, you lose access to your funds.
 If someone else learns your key, they can spend those funds.
 As a result, keeping your private key away from prying eyes is of paramount importance.